 Visit Build a Box Subscription Feature Setup for detailed setup instructions or continue reading to learn all there is to know about this feature.

-This feature is only available for stores operating in "Single Product" or "Multiple Products" style.
-It is not compatible with "Recurring Cart" style.
-To find out what style you're currently operating in, select Settings -> Recurring Style in the app admin.
+This feature is only available for stores operating in "Single Product" or "Multiple Products" mode.
+It is not compatible with "Recurring Cart" mode.
+To find out what mode you're currently operating in, select Settings > Cart Mode in the app admin.
 This feature is designed for new subscriptions only and is not compatible with existing, prepaid subscriptions.

 The feature also requires the use of a Shopify product page; this is where the initial step in the purchase process begins.